 Inaccurate, outdated, duplicate or otherwise erroneous local listings erose search engine trust in your brand and can result in poor user experience.
 Imagine sending a searcher driving to a closed store, or to an outlet that doesn’t even exist at that location anymore.
 Duplicate listings can confuse users and search engines alike and proliferate quickly as aggregators and search engines draw from multiple data sources to populate new listings.
 Accurate local listings are critical so that each of your brand’s locations will be visible on the local queries that matter most.

-Who should manage GMB at the local level?
+Who should manage Google Business Profiles at the local level?

-Scalable Google My Business management is a key element of an enterprise local SEO strategy.
-Local managers may lack the time or expertise required to manage local listings, Google Posts, reviews management and other aspects of GMB management.
+Scalable Google Business Profile management is a key element of an enterprise local SEO strategy.
+Business owners may lack the time or expertise required to manage local listings, Google Posts, reviews management and other aspects of Google Business Profile management.
 However, these are not only good opportunities to improve rankings—they are integral to creating positive customer experiences from search to sale.
 Brands can empower local managers and franchisees with the technology and access to search expertise they need to succeed.
 Backed by the Open Local Platform, brands can maintain control and ownership of all data and track performance across the enterprise while facilitating the creation of review responses, rich media, and other local content needed to improve local visibility.

-Want to learn more?
-Take advantage of a free local search audit and discover your brand’s most promising opportunities in local SEO.
+Want to learn more and improve your online visibility?
+Take advantage of a free local search and SEO audit and discover your brand’s most promising local opportunities.